The General (The Prisoner): Plot summary

 Number Six discusses art with the Professor's wife, who claims she and her husband came "voluntarily", while he finishes sketching her in a general's uniform.
-When she sees it, her calm and pleasant facade turns furious and she tears the sketch in two.
+When she sees it, her calm and pleasant façade turns furious and she tears the sketch in two.
 He searches her lodgings, finding busts carved of him and of Number Two, and smashes a lifelike effigy representing the sleeping Professor.

 Number Six fears Speed Learn could eventually be used for mind control.
-Number Twelve assists him by giving him a set of passes and a pen that will play a message about the professor's confession.
+Number Twelve assists him by giving him a set of passes and a pen that will play the professor's confession.
 Before the next lesson is to be broadcast, Number Six infiltrates the projection room and installs his own message.
 He is detected and thwarted in this attempt, and the real message is broadcast.

 Number Six is interrogated but refuses to reveal the complicity of Number Twelve.
 Number Two claims that the "General" will know who his accomplice was.
 The "General" is revealed to be a sophisticated, experimental mainframe computer which has purportedly been programmed to be able to answer any question put to it.
 As Number Two is about to ask who assisted Number Six, Number Six states that there is a question that the "General" cannot answer.
 Number Two arrogantly accepts the challenge; when Number Six feeds his brief question into the "General", the computer begins to sputter and emit smoke after its data banks fail to find the answer to the question.

 Fearing the worst, the Professor tries to shut down the computer, and as it begins to overload, Number Twelve tries to rescue the professor.
 The "General" self-destructs, killing both men in the process.
 A distraught Number Two asks Number Six what the question was.
 The General, and Number Two's plans, were destroyed by a simple epistemological trick: "Why?"